HangenYuu/Nutri-2.0/README.md

 ## Part 1

 My evolving first personal in deep learning, specifically in image classification.
-The biggest objective is to teach me PyTorch.
+The biggest objective is to **teach me PyTorch**.
 This can be divided into finer objectives:

 1. Finish the process of training a model end-to-end, which includes:
    1. Get the data.